theassyrian/Sqraper/README.md

 You MUST have PHP installed.
 I have tested the script with PHP on both Windows 10 as well as Linux Ubuntu Server LTS.

+ClearNet: The script runs great over the regular Internet.
+However, when 8kun comes under DDoS attack, they will have to turn off ClearNet access and you will have to use Loki.Network or Tor.
+This is because 8kun DDoS protection blocks scripts.
+To run over the regular Internet, set both lokiKun and torKun to false.

-As of the writing of this, you will have to install LOKINET from https://loki.network/ and run this script with "lokiKun" set to true.
-This is because 8kun DDoS protection is blocking scripts.
+Loki.Network: You will have to install LOKINET from https://loki.network/ and run this script with "lokiKun" set to true and torKun set to false.

+Tor: The script works with Tor.
+See TOR-Notes.md for important information on using with TorSocks.
+Set torKun to true and lokiKun to false.

 The first time you run the script it will create the configuration file "sqraper_config.json" in the same folder as sqraper.php lives in.
 You can then edit the file to set your configuration (or you can create it from scratch prior).